-Ghost is an open-source Content Management System for publishers and bloggers, making writing and publishing online content easy.
+Ghost is an open-source Content Management System for publishers and bloggers, making it easy to write and publish online content.

 Ghost was created in 2013 with a focus on simplicity in writing and sharing content, good performance, improved SEO, and accessibility.
 It provides features to manage your content and membership and supports various integrations with third parties to enhance your blog's features.